cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 1. Navigate to the `Mods` category
 1. Select and enable the `FPS++` checkbox

     By default, this is set to 60FPS.
-This increases the smoothness of gameplay, however [some issues](https://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild#Issues_arising_by_using_FPS.2B.2B_or_static_FPS.2B.2B) during gameplay.
-When these occur, simply set `Temporary 30FPS Limit` to `Enabled` temporarily until you're past that point in the game.
+This increases the smoothness of gameplay, however there are some issues [(Click Here)](https://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild#Issues_arising_by_using_FPS.2B.2B_or_static_FPS.2B.2B).
+When these occur, simply set `Temporary 30FPS Limit` to `Enabled` until you've gotten beyond that point.
     {: .notice--info}

+    For anyone using settings above 60, we recommend you enable the "Menu Cursor Fix", otherwise it will become difficult to use your cursor in any menus.
+    {: .notice--info}

     If you have a 144Hz monitor, we suggest setting `FPS Limit` to 72 FPS.
-Running at 144FPS can cause the menu to be hard to navigate and some physics to act incorrectly.
+Running at 144FPS can cause some in-game physics to behave incorrectly.
     {: .notice--warning}

 ---

 Once understanding what each setting does, we recommend you configure your own options.
 These settings should work for most people as a base however.

+**If you're not sure what a Graphic Pack does, please click on it and read the description before using it!**